lumunge/Blog-RestApi/README.md

     * git clone https://github.com/lumungep12/Blog-RestApi.git
     * npm i
     * Create Mongodb Database and link to to your applcation
+    * Create a secret and save it to .env -> .gitignore
     * npm start
     * Start making Requests